Get a hold of the 5 most important phases of sales management. Learn how to measure, and manage your deals with ease!

 "Management is, above all, a practice where art, science, and craft meet."

-We might be biased towards the Taimer platform, but we believe Taimer has done something that no other product in the market has done it before.
+We might be biased toward the Heeros platform, but we believe Heeros has done something that no other product in the market has done it before.
 Taimer provides all the following features in one unified platform: CRM and contact management, real-time visibility into project schedules, financials, trends, automated project messenger, activities & memos, time tracking, resource planning, expense management, project invoicing, unlimited attachments, and real-time follow-ups, to name few.

-"I recommend Taimer to others, especially to those who need project management tools.
-Taimer is suitable for several business types and has features for various business needs."
+"I recommend Heeros to others, especially to those who need project management tools.
+Heeros is suitable for several business types and has features for various business needs."

 Siliä Oy COO, Tiia Hamro-Drotz

 Try Taimer so you can see how it works for your own business!

 We love to hear from you too!
 Do you find this article useful?
 What other project management systems have you used if any?
 And why have you chosen them?
 Please, if you have any questions, comments, or feedback leave a comment below or get in touch with us.
 And, let us know which topics you would like us to write about!